-Ensure access to affordable, reliable, sustainable modern energy for all - specifically around increasing the share of renewable energy in the global energy mix, improving energy efficiency and advanced and cleaner fossilfuel technology...expansion of infrastructure and upgrade technology for supplying modern and sustainable energy services for developing countries
+Ensure access to affordable, reliable, sustainable modern energy for all

+Share of renewable energy in the global energy mix, improving energy efficiency and advanced and cleaner fossil-fuel technology ... expansion of infrastructure and upgrade technology for supplying modern and sustainable energy services for developing countries.